I’m a professional writer with a eulogy writing business. In this article, I’m going to show you the exact process I use

 - Connect the theme you’ve developed in the stories, memories, and introduction to their legacy

 - Instead of saying, “She was loving, caring, and kind,” show how she was loving, caring and kind

 - This doesn’t need to be long; one minute is perfectly fine

 - Same as the introduction, it is good to close with a story, quote, or illustration

 - Your closing remarks can be between ten seconds to a minute; just a few brief sentences to wrap things up

 - End by simply saying “Thank you”

-Here are five beautiful, meaningful, and classic poems to use in your eulogy.
-You can find many more in our collection of 101 Funeral Poems.
+Here are five beautiful, meaningful, and classic eulogy poems.
+You can use these in your eulogy, or find many more in our collection of 101 Funeral Poems.